 Scrap material may be used for constructing personal, but because scrap materials are also useful for college work, new materials should be purchased as soon as possible to compensate for the loss of scrap if large quantities are being used.
 When in doubt as to whether something is scrap, ask the Shop staff.

 External or Commercial Work

 We define External or Commercial Work to be any work done that is not for personal use or Olin related work.
 Synonymous terms include Contracted Work and Client Work or Commercial Use.
-Commercial use means the use of college spaces and resources for profit or potential profit, including research by public or private entities.
+Commercial use means the use of college spaces and resources for profit or potential profit, including research or work orders by public or private entities.

 Shop resources are not to be used for commercial purposes or for personal financial or other gain.
 Olin College may authorize the use of its space and facilities for appropriate commercial purposes after consultation with the Director of Lab and Fabrication Operations, the Provost and/or the Dean of Students.

 Creative Commons provides broad guidance on the definition of commercial use; summarised as: A commercial use is one primarily intended for commercial advantage or monetary compensation.
 To clarify this, we’ve established the following principles.
 It is unambiguously non-commercial use when anyone: when you use the Olin Shop, with no intention to gain commercial advantage or monetary compensation.

 1. if I make something myself?
 Yes, as long as you don't sell the resulting product or base a commercial service directly on it.

 2. if I get paid for external entity while enrolled at Olin and need to use the Shop for my work?
 No, we would consider this commercial work.
 Olin College covers the operational costs of the Shop and usage of the Shop is meant for Olin College.
 We are not setup to charge for machine time.
 This includes our Shop staff doing the work for you on their own spar time at the Olin Shop.